 To keep up with an ever-changing threat environment, cybersecurity technologies and offerings are continually evolving.
 It’s essential for managed services providers (MSPs) to ensure you are providing your clients with the best possible protection – not just protecting endpoints or a cloud application.
-It’s vital that you explain to your clients how Security Operations Center (SOC) as a Service and a managed antivirus offerings differ.
+You must explain to your clients how Security Operations Center (SOC) as a Service and a managed antivirus offerings differ.

 Another difference is that Security Operations as a Service offerings are typically vendor-agnostic.
-“SOC as a Service typically also ingests log data from the major endpoint detection and response as well as antivirus tools.”
+“SOC as a Service typically also ingests log data from the major endpoint detection and response and antivirus tools.”
 Moreover, SOC as a Service solutions use log data from antivirus and detection and response tools.